Low-fat spinach omelette

 It uses egg whites and whole eggs to provide plenty of protein and nutrients with moderate levels of dietary fat to allow you to use the fat on your body for fuel.

-Spinach and egg are always a great combination, while the nutritional yeast adds some extra flavour and B vitamins.
+Spinach and egg are always a great combination, while the nutritional yeast adds extra flavour and B vitamins.
 Egg yolks contain choline and vitamin A, which can be hard to obtain in your diet.

 Nutritional yeast adds some extra flavour and B vitamins and a cheesy flavour.

-While not included in the ingredients list below, mushrooms will improve the nutrient density and satiety.
+While not included in the ingredients list below, mushrooms will improve nutrient density and satiety.
 Adding some sugar-free sweet chilli sauce and your favourite salt (e.g. sea salt or Lite Salt) will help to boost the taste.

 Although the calorie count is not that high, this makes for a surprisingly large omelette.
 There are three versions of the recipe shown below.
 It may be prudent to start with the small, as the large is a lot of food!

 We strongly recommend you start tomorrow with breakfast rather than skipping breakfast or fasting tomorrow.
-People who kick off their day with a high protein breakfast consistently eat less across the day.
+People who kick off their day with a high-protein breakfast consistently eat less across the day.
 You are likely to make less than optimal food choices if you get hungry at night, overeat and store more of it as fat.

 Ingredients